riccim94/ASCATCATA/README.md

 ### asca_tds
 This function applies ASCA decomposition to a Temporal Dominant Sensation (TDS) dataset.
-It is required that the dataset is put in long format.
+It is required that the dataset is put in a long format.
 The decomposition applied is based on the assumption of a normal distribution of the data.
 Each decomposition is applied to each combination of units of time and sensory descriptors.

 ``` r